Kigilyakh Peninsula

 Kigilyakh Peninsula (Полуостров Кигилях) is a peninsula in the New Siberian Islands, Sakha Republic, Russia.

 History

 This geographic feature was named after the Kigilyakh stone pillars.
-In Soviet times on the Kigilyakh Peninsula, Vladimir Voronin, then in charge of the Polar station on the island, was shown a large standing rock which had been heavily eroded and which gave name to the peninsula.
+In Soviet times on the Kigilyakh Peninsula, Vladimir Voronin, then in charge of the Polar station on the island, was shown a large standing rock that had been heavily eroded and which gave name to the peninsula.

 Geography

 The Kigilyakh Peninsula is located in Bolshoy Lyakhovsky Island on the Laptev Sea.
 The peninsula is conspicuous from the air, projecting southwestwards from the western end with its isthmus in the east.
-Cape Vagin in the NW and Cape Kigilyakh in the SW shore of the peninsula are the westernmost points of Bolshoy Lyakhovsky.
-The Malakatyn River and the Gora Malakatyn-Chokur hill are some of the other geographic features of the peninsula.
+Notable landmarks include Cape Vagin in the northwest and Cape Kigilyakh on the southwestern shore, both marking the westernmost points of Bolshoy Lyakhovsky.
+Additional geographic features of the peninsula include the Malakatyn River and the Gora Malakatyn-Chokur hill.

 There is a scientific research base near Cape Kigilyakh.